 I don’t know Johnny Depp, so I can’t say if I like him or dislike him.
 I was just there taking in the moment and to support my Native American Indian bro who was part of the festivities more directly.
 After we left the red carpet, headed downstairs to the theatres to enjoy complimentary spirits and snacks, among German celebrities of all kinds, while Johnny and the others continued to answer fan questions upstairs and promote the film, I called my mother and said, because I know she likes Johnny and follows film: “You’ll never guess where I am…..”

 Weren’t you excited to be so close to him?

 It seemed a little surreal, but it was more interesting to be in a small area so strongly focused upon by millions, including those on location and those watching from television, computer or mobile devices.

 Does he really look as handsome as he does in photo & film or is that airbrushing or something?

 He looked exactly as he does in photo or film where he is just in plain clothes (no make-up or props), but from my psychology training on body language, etc.: he seemed quite tired.
 Understandable considering they were just at the Toyko premiere July 17th, and had just flown in, besides the generally blasé or negative reviews the film has received.

 Did you want to shake his hand?

 No, but then I rarely shake hands or touch anyone unless they are very well known to me.
-It’s an Apache thing.
-We don’t usually touch anyone in public.
+I don’t usually touch anyone in public.